-Shareholder Fees (fees paid directly from your investment) Class A Class C Class I Maximum Sales Charge (Load) Imposed on purchases (as a % of offering price) 5.50% None None Maximum Deferred Sales Charge (Load) (as a % of the original purchase price) None None None Redemption Fee (as a % of amount redeemed, if sold within 30 days) None None None Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your invest tment) Management Fees 1.00% 1.00% 1.00% Distribution and Service (12b-1) Fees 0.25% 1.00% 0.00% Other Expenses 0.32% 0.32% 0.32% Acquired Fund Fees and Expenses (1) 0.03% 0.03% 0.03% Expense Recapture (2) 0.08% 0.08% 0.08% Total Annual Fund Operating Expenses 1.68% 2.43% 1.43%
+Shareholder Fees (fees paid directly from your investment) Class A Class C Class I Maximum Sales Charge (Load) Imposed on purchases (as a % of offering price) 5.50% None None Maximum Deferred Sales Charge (Load) (as a % of the original purchase price) None None None Redemption Fee (as a % of amount redeemed, if sold within 30 days) None None None Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment) Management Fees 1.00% 1.00% 1.00% Distribution and Service (12b-1) Fees 0.25% 1.00% 0.00% Other Expenses 0.32% 0.32% 0.32% Acquired Fund Fees and Expenses (1) 0.03% 0.03% 0.03% Expense Recapture (2) 0.08% 0.08% 0.08% Total Annual Fund Operating Expenses 1.68% 2.43% 1.43%

-(1) Acquired Fund Fees and Expenses are the indirect costs of investing in other investment companies, including exchange-traded funds ("ETFs").
-The operating expenses in this fee table will not correlate to the expense ratio in the Fund's financial highlights because the financial statements include only the direct operating expenses incurred by the Fund.

-(2) Swan Capital Management, LLC (the "Adviser") has contractually agreed to waive its fees and reimburse expenses of the Fund, at least until October 31, 2023 so that the Total Annual Fund Operating Expenses After Fee Waiver and Reimbursement (excluding: (i) any front-end or contingent deferred loads; (ii) brokerage fees and commissions, (iii) acquired fund fees and expenses; (iii) borrowing costs (such as interest and dividend expense on securities sold short); (iv) taxes; and (v) extraordinary expenses, such as litigation expenses (which may include indemnification of Fund officers and Trustees, contractual indemnification of Fund service providers (other than the Adviser))) will not exceed 1.65%, 2.40% and 1.40% of average daily net assets attributable to Class A, Class C and Class I shares, respectively.
+- (1) Acquired Fund Fees and Expenses are the indirect costs of investing in other investment companies, including exchange-traded funds ("ETFs").
+The operating expenses in this fee table will not correlate to the expense ratio in the Fund's financial highlights because the financial statements include only the direct operating expenses incurred by the Fund. - (2) Swan Capital Management, LLC (the "Adviser") has contractually agreed to waive its fees and reimburse expenses of the Fund, at least until November 1, 2024 so that the Total Annual Fund Operating Expenses After Fee Waiver and Reimbursement (excluding: (i) any front-end or contingent deferred loads; (ii) brokerage fees and commissions, (iii) acquired fund fees and expenses; (iii) borrowing costs (such as interest and dividend expense on securities sold short); (iv) taxes; and (v) extraordinary expenses, such as litigation expenses (which may include indemnification of Fund officers and Trustees, contractual indemnification of Fund service providers (other than the Adviser))) will not exceed 1.65%, 2.40% and 1.40% of average daily net assets attributable to Class A, Class C and Class I shares, respectively.
 These fee waivers and expense reimbursements are subject to possible recoupment from the Fund within the three years after the fees have been waived or reimbursed, if such recoupment can be achieved within the lesser of the foregoing expense limits or the expense limits in place at the time of recoupment.
 This agreement may be terminated by the Trust's Board of Trustees only on 60 days' written notice to the Adviser.

 Example: This Example is intended to help you compare the cost of investing in the Fund with the cost of investing in other mutual funds.
-The numbers reflected herein include the expense caps through the expiration date of the current expense limitation agreement, October 31, 2023, and not thereafter.
+The numbers reflected herein include the expense caps through the expiration date of the current expense limitation agreement, November 1, 2024, and not thereafter.